Writing a Resume Objective Statement

-Resume objectives can make-or-break an application.
+Resume objective statements can make-or-break an application.
 Allowing you to express the nature of your interest and highlight skills relevant to the position, it can help you stand out as a candidate.
 But what should you put in a resume objective?
-By looking through a few examples and sample career goal statements, you’ll learn how to make them work for you!
+By looking through a few examples and samples of objective statements for resumes, you’ll learn how to make them work for you!

 Resumes are an advertisement for yourself.
 They demonstrate you’re employable, qualified, and capable of being professional.

 A resume objective is a short statement, usually one or two sentences.
-Typically positioned as the introduction of your resume, it’s intended to help explain why you’d be a good fit for the position.
+Typically positioned as the introduction of your resume, an objective statement is intended to help explain why you’d be a good fit for the position.
 It might also include a job title or a general description of your intended career path.

 Resume objective statements are useful in a variety of circumstances.
 They can be particularly useful for people who have minimal work experience or who are changing career paths.
 They can also be used to help convince employers you know what you want and that you’ve got the skills to succeed